 Before you start labelling your actual items, you need to label the location where each item will be stored.
 Storage needs to contain within it sections, rows and shelf numbers.
 If your storage area is very large it would be a good idea also to assign zone numbers or even room numbers if needed (which should be included in the final labelling).

 * Make labels easy to read.
-The color of the text should be readable against the color of the labels (bold black text usually works with any background color).
-These colors should also not blend in with the color of the shelving.
+The colour of the text should be readable against the colour of the labels (bold black text usually works with any background colour).
+These colours should also not blend in with the colour of the shelving.
 A location label needs to be visible from afar, so try to use big text.

 * No two location labels should be the same, so as to avoid confusion.

 * Include arrows that point to the item or items that the label is referring to – especially useful when shelves are stacked on top of each other.